 However, the company claims that their toddler formula meets the FDA nutrition standards for infant formula, and many parents rave about the superior taste (or lack of yucky taste), ease of use, and availability.

 Another pro for this formula is that it meets EU non-GMO requirements, which are pretty stringent regarding restrictions on the use of pesticides and additives.
 It also has a more similar protein composition to breast milk than some goat milk formulas, which may make it easier for some babies to digest.

 If you decide this is an option you’re interested in and your baby is less than 1 year old, you should definitely review the nutrition label with your pediatrician before switching.

-This U.S.-made formula is a bit easier to find than some of our other options.
+This formula is made in the United States, so it’s a bit easier to find than some of our other options.
 It’s also organic and non-GMO, so you can feel good about the ingredients.

-While the simplicity and quality of the ingredients is superior to many commercial formulas, some parents reported that it has a slightly grainy texture, even when mixed.
+While the simplicity and quality of the ingredients are superior to many commercial formulas, some parents reported that it has a slightly grainy texture, even when mixed.
 Other parents disliked the pouch-style packaging, stating that it was more difficult to use than a canister (and when you’re mixing a bottle one-handed with a screeching baby in the other arm, ease of use is a big deal).

-Worth mentioning: A goat’s milk formula kit
+Worth mentioning: A goat milk formula kit